CobreGratis/bielsystems.github.com/_posts/cases/en/2014-02-24-manager-book.md

 customer_experience: What's most delightful about HE:labs, besides their technical know-how, was the spirit of working collaboratively with very interesting ideas and solutions for our needs.
 I'm very pleased and happy to work with the guys at HE:labs.

-customer_name: Marcelo Vieira, a founding partner in the Book Manager.
+customer_name: Marcelo Vieira, founding partner at ManagerBook.